Henry Finch was born in 1633 in Standish, Lancashire, England to parents Peter Finch (1601-1664) and Katherine Prescot (1599-1670).

 Mary Hammond was born in 1644 and baptised in the parish church in Colne Lancashire.
 Only her father Robert Hammond’s name appears in the register.

 Almost exactly nine months later their first child was born.
-The couple had five children together –
+The couple had eight children together –

 - Mary Finch b 1660 Walton on the Hill, Lancashire